-The total pension (asset) in the September 30, 2021 actuarial valuation for the Fund was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the September 30, 2022 actuarial valuation for the Fund was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Valuation Date: September 30, 2021
+Valuation Date: September 30, 2022

 Actuarial Cost Method: Entry Age Normal

-Actuarial Assumptions:

-Investment Rate of Return 5.50%, net of investment expense, including inflation
+Actuarial Assumptions: Investment Rate of Return 5.50%, net of investment expense, including inflation

 Inflation Rate 2.10%

 Projected Salary Increases 5.25%

-Mortality Rates Pub-2010 Public Retirement Plans Mortality Table for improvement scale.

-General Healthy Retirees multiplied by 120% with full generational projection using the appropriate MP-2019 benefits currently being paid by the Fund and includes previously granted cost of living increases.
-The present values do not include provisions for potential future increases not yet authorized by the Board of Trustees.
+Mortality Rates Pub-2010 Public Retirement Plans Mortality Table for General Healthy Retirees multiplied by 120% with full generational projection using the appropriate MP-2019

-Cost of Living Adjustments The present value of future retirement benefits is based on
+improvement scale.

-The current year actuarial assumptions utilized for this report are based on the assumptions used in the September 30, 2021 actuarial funding valuation, which (with the exception of mortality) were based on results of an actuarial experience study for the period October 1, 2014 - September 30, 2019.
+The current year actuarial assumptions utilized for this report are based on the assumptions used in the September 30, 2022 actuarial funding valuation, which (with the exception of mortality) were based on results of an actuarial experience study for the period October 1, 2014 - September 30, 2019.
 All assumptions selected were determined to be reasonable and represent expectations of future experience for the Fund.